 Define a weighted version of the ASMD by

 The $\text{ASMD}_{k}^w$ is a weighted univariate imbalance measure that quantifies remaining imbalance for the $k$th basis function $\phi_k$ after reweighting.
-It is a generic measure to assess the balancing performance of any weighting methods.
+It is used in this paper to compare the univariate balancing performance of weighting methods.
+Usually, we normalize the weights for each group such that $\sum_{i=1}^n T_i w_i=1$ and $\sum_{i=1}^n (1-T_i) w_i=1$ before comparison.
 It is straightforward that the equality balancing constraints \eqref{equalityconstraints} lead to that $\text{ASMD}_{k}^w=0$ for all $k=1,\cdots, K$.
 Therefore, finite-sample univariate exact balance is achieved by the exact balancing methods.
 In comparison, inverse probability weighting does not possess this attractive property.

 When exact balancing is not attainable in the bad-overlap situation, the MDABW method \citep{zubizarreta2015stable,wang2020minimal} can be used instead.
 The balanced weights for the treated group $\{i: T_i=1\}$ are the global minimum of the following optimization problem: